IMF says Ukraine war prompts worst global food crisis since at least 2008

 Improved crop production and distribution, including through increased trade finance, is also vital to addressing the current food price shock, the Fund said.
 It added that investments in climate-resilient agriculture, water management and crop insurance are also needed to cope with drought and other unpredictable climate events.

-The new research and recommendations come as the IMF's Executive Board was expected to approve increased year-long emergency financing access through a new food shock window for the most vulnerable countries.
+The new research and recommendations were released as the IMF's Executive Board approved increased year-long emergency financing access through a new food shock window for the most vulnerable countries.

 The new emergency facility could provide as much as $1.3 billion in additional IMF financing for Ukraine.